takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 	text-obj = modifier object

-Lets define what our modifier is.
+Lets define what a modifier is:

 	modifier = 'a' | 'i'

-Defined here as the character **a** or **i**.
-The bar **|** is our choice operator here, we have to choose one or the other.
+A modified is defined the keys `a` or `i`.
+The bar `|` is our choice operator here, we have to choose at least one of the symbols in the choice group.

-	a - generally means around our object including whitespace or symbols. i - usually means inside of the object, usually excluding whitespace and surrounding symbols.
+	a - generally means around our object including some whitespace or surrounding symbols.

+	i - usually means inside of the object, usually excluding whitespace and surrounding symbols.

 First object:

 	w,W - word object, not to be confused with the movement!

+In context this has to be used with the `a` or `i` modifiers, just like any other text object, and it will effect the whole word/WORD regardless of cursor placement.

 When `daw` is used and the cursor is in the middle of a word, it effects the whole word an and the leading whitespace.
 This is different and must not be